swdotcom/swdc-atom/README.md

   <img src="https://swdc-atom.s3-us-west-1.amazonaws.com/status-bar.png" alt="Code Time for Atom status bar" />
 </p>

 Your status bar shows you in real-time how many hours and minutes you code each day.
+A rocket will appear if your active code time exceeds your daily average on this day of the week.

 **3. Check out your coding activity**